mbernier/bdfs_sheet/README.md

 ## To Add:

 To do:
-1. Simplify some defaults:
-    a.
-Spreadsheet classes: for both Source/Destination modify to pull in a default Worksheet class if one isn't written in the child-class's definition
-    a.
-Worksheet class: for both Source/Destination modify to pull in a default row class if one isn't written in the child-class's definition
 1. Create a Spreadsheet that keeps track of when the last Sarto Inventory check was done

 Initial Migration to new Data sources:
 1. Create a BDFS_Inventory source class to read the data from BDFS_Inventory